COVID-19 UPDATE: NU is open. Faculty/staff are working in-person and campuses are open for in-person learning this spring.MORE INFO

-- All campus and system leadership (e.g. President, Executive Vice President and Provost, Chancellors, Chief Academic Officers, Student Affairs Officers, D&I Officers, and Enrollment Managers).
+- All system and campus leadership (e.g. President, Chancellors, Vice Presidents, Chief Academic Officers, Student Affairs Officers, D&I Officers, and Enrollment Managers).

-- Serve as part of a University-wide network of D&I Officers to support the University's overall diversity priorities: (1) Student Recruitment and Retention; (2) Non-Faculty Recruitment and Retention; (3) Faculty Recruitment and Retention/Promotion and Tenure; ( 4) Campus Climate; and (5) Supplier Diversity.
+- Serve as part of the University-wide network of D&I Officers to support the University's overall diversity priorities: (1) Student Recruitment and Retention; (2) Non-Faculty Recruitment and Retention; (3) Faculty Recruitment and Retention/Promotion and Tenure; (4) Campus Climate; and (5) Supplier Diversity.

-- System Administration and each campus will develop and implement strategic diversity and inclusion plans that include strategies which run parallel to University-wide D&I priorities ( e.g. campus strategic enrollment management plans should include strategies to address diverse student recruitment and retention).
+- The Office of the President and each campus will develop and implement strategic diversity and inclusion plans that include strategies which run parallel to University-wide D&I priorities ( e.g. campus strategic enrollment management plans should include strategies to address diverse student recruitment and retention).

 - Campus plans will build on existing efforts and include: